I am a Zivver admin

 Create or import a certificate

 A certificate is necessary for the SSO connection.
-If there is no certificate for your organization, do these steps to import or create a certificate in HelloID.
+If there is no certificate for your organization, follow these steps to import or create a certificate in HelloID.
 In this example, a self-signed certificate is created:

-1. Go to the HelloID Administrator Portal.
+- Go to the HelloID Administrator Portal.

-2. Select Settings.
+- Select Settings.

-3. Go to Certificates.
+- Go to Certificates.

-4. Import or create a certificate in HelloID:
+- Import or create a certificate in HelloID:

 You now have a certificate.
-Now HelloID can securely communicate with Zivver.
+HelloID can now securely communicate with Zivver.

 Install and configure the Zivver HelloID application